Florence Area Tsunami Information

 Recent research suggests that tsunamis have struck the Oregon coast on a regular basis.
-They can occur any time, day or night.
+They can occur at any time, day or night.
 Typical wave heights from tsunamis occurring in the Pacific over the last 80 years have been 20–45 feet at the shoreline.
 A few waves however have been much higher—as much as 100 feet or more—because of local conditions.

 We distinguish between a tsunami caused by an undersea earthquake near the Oregon coast (LOCAL TSUNAMI) and an undersea earthquake far away from the coast (DISTANT TSUNAMI).

-A LOCAL TSUNAMI could come onshore within 15 to 20 minutes after the earthquake—before there is time for official warning from a national warning system.
+A LOCAL TSUNAMI could come onshore within 15 to 20 minutes after the earthquake—before there is time for an official warning from a national warning system.
 Ground-shaking from the earthquake may be the only warning you have.
 Evacuate quickly!

 A DISTANT TSUNAMI will take four hours or more to come onshore.
 You will feel no earthquake, and the tsunami will generally be smaller than that from a local earthquake.
 There will typically be time for an official warning and evacuation to safety.

-Some communities will signal the need for evacuation for a distant tsunami by a sounding a STEADY 3-MINUTE SIREN BLAST.
+Some communities will signal the need for evacuation for a distant tsunami by sounding a STEADY 3-MINUTE SIREN BLAST.
 Read the Tsunami Sirens Protocol page for more information.

 All coastal communities will receive announcements over NOAA weather radio that the local area has been put into an official TSUNAMI WARNING.

-In isolated areas along beaches and bays you may not hear a warning.
+In isolated areas along beaches and bays, you may not hear a warning.
 Here, a sudden change of sea level should prompt you to move immediately inland to high ground.

-If you hear the 3-minute blast or see sudden sea level changes, evacuate away from shoreline areas, then turn on your local broadcast media or NOAA weather radio for further information.
+If you hear the 3-minute blast or see sudden sea-level changes, evacuate away from shoreline areas, then turn on your local broadcast media or NOAA weather radio for further information.

 FOR BOTH DISTANT AND LOCAL TSUNAMIS: